adilkoondhar/tindog-site-clone/README.md

 # tindog-site-clone
-A practice project, clone of tindog site.
-This is a bootstrap practice project.
+This is a practice project that replicates the Tindog website using Bootstrap.
+It serves as an exercise in applying Bootstrap for web development.